-Jeeps move over, the bikes are on their way.
-Cycling is a wonderful way to see Africa, and makes for a completely different experience.
-As well as getting the chance to visit lots of small communities off the beaten track, you can see the wildlife from a saddle.
-How cool is that.
-Check out our cycling holidays in South Africa, Kenya and Tanzania.
+Jeeps, move aside: the bikes are coming.
+Cycling is a wonderful way to see African countries like Kenya and Tanzania, and makes for a completely different experience.
+As well as getting the chance to see wildlife without the rumble of engines, you'll visit lots of small communities off the beaten track.
+In Morocco, you can opt to swap the cycle for a camel or horse for a day or two.

 Itís not that we all need to be Chris Hoy on holiday, but cycling shoes do make a huge difference.
-Trainers are not the best really as they are too soft, and can put more pressure on your legs than necessary.
+Trainers are too soft, and can put more pressure on your legs than necessary.
 Cycling shoes are more rigid, giving you a more stable footing.
-You will notice the difference on long distances as your legs tire a lot less with cycling shoes.
+You will notice the difference on long distances, as your legs tire a lot less with cycling shoes.

 The pros wouldnít wear them as theyíd slow them down, but they are fab if you want constant access to water through the tube that is close to your mouth as you pedal.
 They also usually have a couple of pockets if you want to keep your phone or keys nearby.
-Children love these as they are quite cool really, and you donít need to worry about them becoming dehydrated.
+Children love these, and you donít need to worry about them becoming dehydrated.

 Itís a holiday, so donít feel like you need to conquer every col in the Alps.
 If you have trained and are ready then go for it, but otherwise, look at the daily distances to be covered in the holiday itineraries and judge wisely.
-Do seek advice from your tour operator too, but donít ignore the fact that you will need some level of fitness, for your own safety.
+Do seek advice from your holiday company too, but donít ignore the fact that you will need some level of fitness for your own safety.

 A family cycling holiday is a double whammy of wondrousness.
 First of all, everything is organised for you, so you donít need to spend hours taking bikes on and off bike carriers, or finding the safest route from A to B without heading into a load of trucks.
 Second, the joy that you get watching your children gain that sense of freedom is second to none.

-Not that they should ever replace maps, but a GPS is a wonderful invention.
-Some cyclists poo poo them on holiday, as they want to get that sense of freedom and adventure.
+Not that they should ever replace maps, but GPS is a wonderful invention.
+Some cyclists pooh-pooh them on holiday, as they want to get that sense of freedom and adventure.
 But they can be a great asset.
-Some tour operators offer them as an extra and, if they are very clever, pre-programmed with local restaurants, bars and market stops marked en route.
+Some holiday companies offer them as an extra and, if they are very clever, pre-programmed with local restaurants, bars and market stops marked en route.

 You might be tempted to jump on the bike that the tour company has given you and get going the minute you arrive on holiday.
 But itís very important to make sure your bike fits you properly.
 The smallest adjustment can make all the difference to energy levels, knees and back.
-This bike is going to be like a lover for the next few days.
-Up close and personal, so the less tiffs the better.
+This bike is going to be like a lover for the next few days: up close and personal, so the fewer tiffs the better.

-The clue is in the name ĎCyclingÖ Holidayí.
+The clue is in the name: cycling holiday.
 Itís not always about getting to the top first, or rounding that distant headland before everyone else.
 They are for people who want to explore other natural landscapes, explore culture in remote places and pass the time of day with people they meet en route.
 Who needs the top?
 Thereíll be plenty of highs along the way.

 It is devastating to see mountain roadsides with energy drinks and water bottles strewn in the hedgerows, bushes or sandy shores.
 Sadly cyclists are often the culprits, so think before you drink.
 And after.
-Also recycling plastic isnít always easy in remote parts of the world, so carrying refillable water bottles, using purification tablets and powder energy drinks is the way to go.
+Also recycling plastic isnít always easy in remote parts of the world, so carrying refillable water bottles, using purification tablets and powder energy drinks are the ways to go.